iovis/peerflixrb/README.md

     $ peerflixrb better call saul s02e04 -t subtitle_file.srt

-You can autoplay in VLC or MPlayer with the corresponding option.
+You can autoplay in VLC or MPlayer with the corresponding option (Default: VLC).

-    $ peerflixrb --vlc the big bang theory s09e16 hdtv
+    $ peerflixrb --mplayer the big bang theory s09e16 hdtv

+Or you can just let it download without autoplaying with ```-n```.

 ## Cache